MosesEsan/mesan-react-native-news-app/README.md

 # Mesan Digital News App

-A News App with Search functionality for iOS and Android devices using https://newsapi.org/ API as data source.
+A React Native News app with search and load more functionalities for iOS and Android devices using https://newsapi.org/ API as data source.

 The app consists of a Dashboard and Search screen.
 Articles on the dashboard are grouped by categories in a panel with the option to view more articles for that specific category.